 James Brown is a poet and short fiction writer.
 His first book of poems Go Round Power Please won the Jessie Mackay Best First Book of Poetry Award.
 His subsequent collections include Lemon, Favourite Monsters, The Year of the Bicycle, and Warm Auditorium.
 He is the author behind the useful, non-fiction booklet Instructions for Poetry Readings and, in 2005, edited The Nature of Things: Poems from the New Zealand Landscape.
 Brown has been a finalist in the Montana New Zealand Book Awards three times.
-He teaches the Poetry Workshop at the International Institute of Modern Letters at Victoria University, and is part of the Writing Team at Te Papa, New Zealand’s national museum.
+He teaches the Poetry Workshop at the International Institute of Modern Letters at Victoria University, and is a freelance writer and editor.

 ABOUT THE AUTHOR

 Brown, James (1966 - ) grew up in Palmerston North.
 He has several collections of poetry, all published by Victoria University Press, and he has been a finalist in the Montana New Zealand Book Awards three times.
-He lives in Wellington with his partner and two children, where he is a part of the writing team at Te Papa, New Zealand’s National Museum, and teaches the Poetry Workshop at the International Institute of Modern Letters at Victoria University.
+He lives in Wellington with his partner and two children, is a freelance writer and editor, and teaches the Poetry Workshop at the International Institute of Modern Letters at Victoria University.

 In 1991, Brown completed Bill Manhire’s creative writing course at Victoria University.
-For much of the 1990’s, he was a freelance writer/editor and co-edited the literary journal Sport.
+For much of the 1990s, he was a freelance writer/editor and co-edited the literary journal Sport.
+'From 2005 to 2016, he was part of the Writing Team at Te Papa - New Zealand's national museum.

 In 1994, he was awarded the Louis Johnson New Writers Bursary, and a New Zealand Society of Authors / Reader's Digest Stout Research Centre fellowship.
 His first poetry collection, Go Round Power Please (1995), was shortlisted at the 1996 Montana New Zealand Book Awards, and won the Jessie Mackay Best First Book of Poetry Award.